lucindajh/adv-prg-at2-project/README.md

 - I merged the ml branch into my frontend branch to try and access the predict function- streamlit doesnt seem to like importing modules from outside the app's directory.
 This probably means i need to setup rest api calls to my classifier backend before i can do any testing of the predict functionality through the frontend.
 - I'll now work on my prediction model so I can get started on a view for predictions.

+### Sat 6/12/2025
+- Starting with making a view so i can get the streamlit app working fully
+- my understanding of this process is I create the method using the REST framework in the classfifier/views directory (i'll need "POST" and "GET"), define a url for it in a url.py file i'll need to add to the classifier app, and use that url post the image and get the prediction
+- note: django objects.order_by method, "-" at start of the field name to order by indicates descending order
+- for now to get the prediction for an image I'm just getting a list ordered by (descending) predicted_at field, so just the most recent one.
+This should be fine for my use case at the moment but there could be a more fail-safe way to do it in future if I use the fields in the prediction model more effectively, or add one that can link the specific image sent to the prediction
+- I'm going to change the output of my predict function to a dict to make it easier to get the values i need